 Five miles to town, but this isn’t such bad walking, I thought, just as it started to really piss down.
 Conversation stopped and it was as if each of sucked our necks back into our shells to press on.
 We saw a car, but it was parked with a sun screen on the windshield, likely a hiker far away now.

 Of course, the weather cleared and we had a lovely night of food, showers and laundry.
-But it was up when the post office opened the next day and we were back on the trail, the sky, of course, clouding right back up.
+But we were up right when the post office opened the next day and back on the trail, the sky, of course, clouding back up.

 Things changed after Creede, with long stretches on high plateaus.
 The big mountains were behind – and ahead – but for now it was a new world.
 I liked it, but I imagine if you were really limited on time, you might want to avoid the flat parts – and the parts where you briefly walk on road.
 But as a thru-hiker, I love taking it all in, the good, the bad and the ugly.